Venture capital trusts (VCTs)

 Venture capital trusts provide finance to some of the most dynamic small businesses in the UK to help them grow.

 This guide explains the benefits and risks of investing in VCTs, and takes a closer look at some of the exciting businesses that VCTs have helped to flourish.

-Venture Capital Trusts (VCTs) invest mainly in a specific type of company – small companies with high potential for growth that need some financial support.
+Venture capital trusts (VCTs) invest in small companies with high potential for growth that need some financial support.

-VCTs get special tax benefits because of their importance in supporting the economy.
+VCTs attract special tax benefits because they support the UK economy.

-- VCTs may be higher risk than conventional investment companies given the companies they invest in.
+- VCTs are higher risk than most other investment companies because of the companies they invest in.

 - VCTs offer generous tax benefits – but you shouldn’t invest in a VCT simply for the tax benefits.

 - The value of the underlying investments of a VCT can be uncertain, as they are often unquoted investments that do not have a readily available market price.